How to fight neurological disease with Vitamins

 A frank B12 deficiency

-Some very ‘iffy’ genes around methylation, which included processing and ‘keeping’ B12 stored in the body for use
+Some very ‘iffy’ genes around methylation, which included processing and ‘keeping’ B12 stored in the body for use.

-The Outcome?
+The Outcome:

 Being a young person with young children, keeping on top of his disease is critical.
-With low B12 levels, not only could he not be the father he wanted to be, nor feel as fit as he wanted to, he could also inadvertently be progressing his disease faster than need be.
+With low B12 levels, not only could he not be the father he wanted to be, nor feel as fit as he wanted to, but he could also inadvertently be progressing his disease faster than need be.

 …Other risk factors to watch out for in a hypothetical case would be;